dpatl/Stock-Matching-Engine/Stock Matching Engine/readme.md

     }
     ```

-3) Write matching logic to match buy and sell orders.
+3) Matching logic to match buy and sell orders.
 Here is some sample input/output:

     Trader 1 sends in an order like this:
     ```json